 |Bishop & Company moved into a Wholesale Terminal building in 1919; it also still stands|

 William Bishop's old house at 1342 West Adams might easily have been converted by its next owner into flats or replaced by an apartment house; it was either that or conversion to institutional use, as many of the big old West Adams barns would be.
 U.S.C.'s fraternity and sorority houses came to occupy quite a few of them, as did religious organizations.
 The Roger Williams Baptist Church, the recent consolidation of four area parishes, acquired most of the the south-side Adams blockfront between Ellendale Place and Menlo Avenue in 1931, including 1342.
 A temporary tent was erected for services late that year; as plans came together, a new stone church was built mid-block, completed in 1934.
 That year, the church had the shingles stripped off the Bishop house and its exterior plastered, which, to the church elders' eyes, would modernize 1342—to be used as the pastor's residence and for Sunday school classes—and bring it into aesthetic conformity with the new church; a gothic-arched open-air breezeway was built to connect the new sanctuary and the old house.

 In recent years, the Bishop house had its interior gutted in preparation for conversion to multi-unit housing; while it remained standing as of August 2016, a large hole in its roof where its west chimney once was had been visible for over two years.
 Continuing legal wrangling over the property gave rise to fears that the house would become a victim of demolition by neglect.
-With the continuing rediscovery of the Adams District and its architectural heritage, however, has helped save what might only recently been considered a hopeless basket case; as of early 2018, 1342 West Adams had been saved with a renovation by L+V Architects of Los Angeles.
+The continuing rediscovery of the Adams District and its architectural heritage, however, has helped save what might only recently been considered a hopeless basket case; as of early 2018, 1342 West Adams had been saved with a renovation by L+V Architects of Los Angeles.

 Illustrations: Private Collection; LAPL